 *Girl Scouts will need to pack a lunch and have a picnic either inside or outside the Combat Air Museum hangar (based on the weather).

 *Troop leaders must at all times stay with their Girl Scouts and monitor the weather.
 They should pay special attention to the map and directions and plan to arrive in time to begin promptly at 9 a.m.

 * The first portion of the day is at the Museum of the Kansas National Guard, located at 125 SE Airport E. Drive, Forbes Field, Topeka, Kansas (main entrance to Topeka Regional Airport).
 Parking is located on both sides and in front of the Museum.

 Registration Requirements: All girls participating as a Girl Scout in this activity must be registered Girl Scout members.
 If attending as a troop, all volunteers also need to be registered members and/or have completed and approved background checks.
 If non-registered individuals (adults or tags) are allowed to participate in this activity supplemental insurance is required.
 Use the Insurance Purchase Form to purchase insurance at least 3 weeks prior to the event.
 Completed forms can be emailed to email@example.com.

-How to regsiter: Contact the Museum of the Kansas National Guard at firstname.lastname@example.org or call 785 862-1020 (Museum) or 785 221-9934 (Cell Phone), giving Number and Home Town of the Troop, Level of Scouts, Number of Scouts, and Number and Contact Information for Sponsors.
+How to regsiter: Contact the Museum of the Kansas National Guard at firstname.lastname@example.org or call 785 862-1020 (Museum) or 785 221-9934 (Cell Phone), giving Number and Home Town of the Troop, Level of Girl Scouts, Number of girls, and Number and Contact Information for volunteers.